 The rock formation here has been observed to contain abundant Ediacaran fossils, similar to what has been found in Mistaken Point on the Irish Loop.
 Newfoundland never ceases to amaze me!

-discovery trail newfoundland
+fossils on the discovery trail newfoundland

-At about 3.5 km, a lookout platform will give you a great view of Green Island and the lighthouse which was in operation back in 1857.
+At about 3.5 km, a lookout platform will give you a great view of Green Island and the lighthouse, which was in operation back in 1857.

-lighthouse on the discovery trail newfoundland
+fog on a lighthouse sitting on a cliff on the discovery trail newfoundland

-The trail continues through the forest and at about 5km you will enter the resettled community of Murphy’s Cove.
+The trail continues through the forest, and at about 5km, you will enter the resettled community of Murphy’s Cove.

 The settlement was abandoned in the 1960s because the neighboring communities of Port Union and Catalina had more to offer.
 There, you can and can read about the history of the community before taking the old cart path back to Port Union.

-You can also visit the Port Union museum to learn about the history of this community which was once the largest exporter of dried cod on the east coast!
+You can also visit the Port Union museum to learn about the history of this community which was once the largest exporter of dried cod on the east coast.

-Trailhead: Turn off route 230 onto Reid Road in Port Union.
+Trailhead: Turn off Route 230 onto Reid Road in Port Union.
 The trail parking lot is a couple of hundred meters down the road on the right, next to the Gazebo.

-King’s Point Lighthouse Trail
+5. King’s Point Lighthouse Trail

 1.7 (inside loop) -3.5 KM (outside loop) | Easy to Moderate | 45 minutes -1.5 hours